roman-milk/roman-milk.github.io/good-girl-vs-slut.md

- ****** Good Girl vs. Slut Ch.
-13 ****** byHiddenDevil_© "Ohhhhh!
+===

+"Ohhhhh!
 YES!
 GOD!!"
 Trisha had never felt so violated, so ravished in her life.
 Her tits harshly groped and yanked, her lips feeling stretched and tired from sucking so many cocks, her pussy swollen and tender with the effort of taking half a dozen men.
 The feeling filled her with an excited hunger, and the only relief was to scream her pleasure out to the room, spreading her own legs wide and begging Dan to fuck her even harder.
 His cock was thick and throbbing, filling her little cunt so perfectly, firm and hot inside her tender canal.
 She could feel his lust for her radiating through his body, propelling his hips into hers with inhuman strength, burying his meat so deep inside of her that the force shook through the rest of the bed, tossing her back and forth, stuffing her aching body completely with his manhood.

  Just then, the cheerleader opened her eyes, and glanced around.
 The rest of Dan's friends were all staring at her, their pants still around their ankles, their eyes wide and their mouths hanging open.
 Trisha drank in their glances, her lust rising and growing as she stared at each of their faces in turn.
 Their expressions were a mix of lust and amazement; admiring her lithe, ravaged body as Dan plunged into it, shocked at her sheer nastiness, at the unquenchable lust of this eighteen-year-old slut.
 They can't believe how dirty I am…Trisha thought, grinning to herself.
 She found it hard to believe herself, imagining the sight in front of them: a petite cheerleader, her pleated miniskirt still flopping around her waist, her blouse hanging open as Dan fondled her tits.
 Her flexible legs were split and thrown so far back over her dainty frame that her toes nearly tapped the bedspread above her head every time one of Dan's thrusts sent her body rearing back.
 Her pussy was swollen and tender, soaking wet after being fiercely pounded by every one of their cocks.
 Her innocent, pouty face was coated in a drying sheet of their cum, her hair splattered and sticky with white streaks, her plump, soft lips open as scream after scream wrenched through her.